Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-encryption/README.md

 </dependency>
 ```

-Also add a log4j config.
+Also, add a log4j config.

 ```properties
 # this is a sample log4j configuration